 The West of Melbourne Economic Development Alliance (WoMEDA) was established by Victoria University to bring together local Councils and businesses to develop an economic strategy for the region.
-WoMEDA meets regularly to discuss economic analysis provided by Victoria University and opportunities for economic advancement.
-WoMEDA released Investing in a New Hospital for Melton, which outlines the importance of a hospital to the region.
+WoMEDA meets regularly to discuss economic analysis provided by Victoria University, opportunities for economic advancement and to develop strategy.
+In its fifth landmark report, WoMEDA advances the booming area of Werribee, as a logical location to develop a new satellite city in Melbourne’s west.